By Andi Douglas, nwaMotherlode beauty editor and mama of 3

 If you’ve crossed the 50% line and have decided to embrace your gray, there are ways to brighten the color and battle the coarse texture that often accompanies gray hair.
 A purple shampoo used once a week will give your hair the cool tones that make platinum hair such a dynamic color.
 Using products with silicone can add shine and help smooth down your hair, but if you want something a little more permanent, try an at-home glossing kit, like John Frieda Luminous Color Glaze.

-Confession time: I am turning 40 this month and for some reason the gray hair has been the straw that broke the decrepit old lady’s back.
+Confession time: I turned 40 last year and for some reason the gray hair has been the straw that broke the decrepit old lady’s back.
 My knees make noise (like really loud noise) when I walk up the stairs; I fall asleep on the couch during every movie; and honestly, the early bird special sounds amazing.
 So, expect a lot of anti-aging posts in the near future because this mid-life crisis is coming in hard y’all.

 Andi Douglas always makes us laugh and is the mama of three especially cute kiddos.
 She loves talking about hair and make-up, so send her a question about either of those two topics and she’ll be happy to help a mama out.
 Email her at mamasATnwaMotherlodeDOTcom.